ADHD symptoms like impulsivity and trouble with focus can play a role in binge eating disorder (BED).

 If your child has

-ADHD and also has an eating disorder, you may think the two are unrelated.
+and also has an eating disorder, you may think the two are unrelated.
 But these two conditions often co-occur.
 Research shows a particularly strong link between ADHD and binge eating.

 Learn more about the connection between ADHD (also known as ADD) and eating disorders.